golemfactory/docker-provider/README.md

 ### Modifying Prices

-Update the `presets.json` file in the `ya-provider` directory to adjust prices.
+Update the `presets.json` file in the `data-node/ya-provider` directory to adjust prices.

 ### Modifying Node Details

-Modify the `globals.json` file in the `ya-provider` directory to update node details like node name, subnet, and wallet address.
+Modify the `globals.json` file in the `data-node/ya-provider` directory to update node details like node name, subnet, and wallet address.

 ### Adjusting Hardware Resources

-To adjust the hardware resources, update the `hardware.json` file in the `ya-provider` directory.
+To adjust the hardware resources, update the `hardware.json` file in the `data-node/ya-provider` directory.

 ### Scaling Instances